How to Trade Classic Bullish Divergence & Bearish Divergence Setup

 Classic bullish divergence setup forms when price is forming lower lows ( LL ), but oscillator is making higher lows (HL).
 The example depicted and demonstrated below highlights a picture of this trading setup.

-This example uses MACD indicator as a divergence indicator.
+This example uses MACD as a divergence technical indicator.

-From the above example the price made a lower low(LL) but indicator made a higher low(HL), this highlights there's a divergence between the price and the indicator.
-This signal warns of a possible trend reversal.
+From the example above the price made a lower low(LL) but trading indicator made a higher low(HL), this highlights there's a divergence between the price & the indicator.
+The signal warns of a possible trend reversal.

-Classic bullish diverging signal warns of a possible change in the trend from down to up.
-This is because even though the price went lower the volume of sellers that pushed the price lower was less as depicted by the MACD technical indicator.
-This shows underlying weakness of the down ward trend.
+Classic bullish diverging signal warns of a possible reversal in the trend from downwards to upward.
+This is because though the price headed lower the volume of the sellers that moved price lower was less as depicted by the MACD technical indicator.
+This signifies underlying weakness of the down ward trend.

 Classic bearish divergence setup occurs when price is showing a higher high ( HH ), but the oscillator is lower high (LH).
-The image below shows an example of the setup.
+The screen shot below shows an example of the setup.

 This example also uses MACD indicator

-From the above example the price made a higher high(HH) but the indicator made a Lower High(LH), this highlights there's a divergence between the price and the indicator.
-This signal warns of a possible trend reversal.
+From the example above the price made a higher high(HH) but the technical indicator made a Lower High(LH), this highlights there's a divergence between the price & the indicator.
+The signal warns of a possible trend reversal.

-Classic bearish diverging signal warns of a possible change in the trend from up to down.
-This is because even though the price went higher the volume of buyers who pushed the price higher was less as depicted by the MACD indicator.
-This indicates underlying weakness of the upward trend.
+Classic bearish diverging signal warns of a possible change in the trend from upwards to downward.
+This is because though the price headed higher the volume of the buyers that moved price higher was less as depicted by the MACD indicator.
+This indicates the under-lying weakness of the upward trend.

 In the example above, if you had used divergence trading setup to trade you would have gotten good trading signals to enter or exit the trades at an optimal point.
 However, divergence signals just like other trading indicators, is also prone to whipsaws.
-That is why it's always good to confirm the diverging trading signals with other indicators such as the RSI, Moving Averages & Stochastic Oscillator.
+That is why it's always good to confirm the diverging trading signals with other indicators such as the RSI, MAs & Stochastic Oscillator Indicator.

-A good indicator to combine classic diverging setups is the stochastic oscillator & wait for the stochastic lines to move in direction of the divergence signal so as to confirm the trading signal.
+A good indicator to combine classic diverging setups is the stochastic oscillator and wait for the stochastic lines to move in direction of the divergence setup so that to confirm the signal.

-Another good technical indicator to combine with is the moving average indicator, in this indicator a trader should use the MA Cross Over System
+Another good technical indicator to combine with is the moving average MA trading indicator, in this trading indicator a xauusd trader should use the Moving Average Cross Over System

 Examples of Moving Average Crossover Technique Strategy

-By combining the classic divergence trading signals with other indicators this way, a trader will be able to avoid whipsaws when it comes to trading the classic diverging signals, because the trader will wait until the market has actually reversed and is already moving towards this direction, hence the trader will not fall into the trap of picking market tops and bottoms.
+By combining the classic divergence trading signals with other indicators this way, a trader will be able to avoid whipsaws when it comes to trading the classic diverging signals, because the trader will wait until the market has actually reversed and is already heading towards this direction, hence the trader will not fall into the trap of picking market tops & bottoms.